aksweb/TSP-using-ACO/README.md

 # Project Summary: Dynamic Travelling Salesman Problem (DTSP) via Ant Colony Optimization

-## Page 1: Introduction and Problem Statement
+## Introduction and Problem Statement

 ### Introduction:
 The problem of efficiently routing vehicles, known as the Travelling Salesman Problem (TSP), has been extensively studied in the field of operations research and optimization.
 Traditional TSP scenarios assume static data, where all information about the problem is known in advance.
 However, in real-world scenarios, data can be dynamic, with new orders or destinations emerging over time.
 This necessitates the development of algorithms capable of dynamically adapting to changes in the problem space.